Why is my hen crowing? If this is a question you’ve asked yourself, then read on – you’re not alone!

-If you once had a rooster but no longer do, occasionally, a hen will decide to take his place and start crowing.
-When hens crow, this is usually also related to the pecking order or flock hierarchy, and more often than not occurs as your hen imitates the behavior of roosters.
+If you once had a rooster but no longer do, occasionally, a hen (usually the alpha hen) will decide to take his place and start crowing.
+When hens crow, this is often related to the pecking order or flock hierarchy, and more often than not occurs as your hen imitates the behavior of roosters.

 Presence of Male Hormones

 Wait, a hen can turn into a rooster?
 Well, sort of.
-If you’re wondering, “why is my hen crowing,” know that it might actually be a roosters’ crow that you hear!
+If you’re wondering why your hen is crowing – know that it might actually be a rooster’s crow that you hear!

 It is entirely possible for a hen to develop a few male spontaneous sex hormones, either from birth or sporadically.
-Testosterone levels will rise, and as a result, you might notice your hen adopting more masculine features, such as the production of spurs, a slowing in egg production, the development of pronounced wattles and plumage, and – you guessed it – a crow.
+Testosterone levels will rise, and as a result, you might notice your hen adopting more masculine features, such as the production of spurs, a slowing in egg production, the development of pronounced wattles, combs, plumage, and – you guessed it…a crow.

 A hen is born with two ovaries, just like a human.
-The left ovary grows and develops, producing all the estrogen a hen needs to regulate the production of ova (or oocytes in chickens).
+The left ovary grows and develops, producing all the estrogen (the female hormone) a hen needs to regulate the production of ova (or oocytes in chickens).
 They release into the oviduct tract.